Logical operators in programming include:

 OUTPUT "password incorrect"

-The code below implements this pseudocode in Python. click on the code & press Ctrl + Enter to run it.
+The code below implements this pseudocode in Python.

 Try adjusting the code so that the user is asked to enter the correct password repeatedly until it is correct.